yihwu/yihwu.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D.
 Candidate in Computer Science at the University of Maryland advised by Prof. [Heng Huang](https://sites.pitt.edu/~heh45/), where I am currently conducting research on Trustworthy Machine Learning.
-My work revolves around exploring the application of this field in various areas, such as computer vision, graph neural networks, and foundation models.
+My work revolves around exploring the application of this field in various areas, such as computer vision, graph neural networks, and large foundation models.
 I am fortunate to have the chance to collaborate with Prof. [Hongyang Zhang](https://hongyanz.github.io/) and Prof. [Aleksandar Bojchevski](https://abojchevski.github.io/).

 Selected Publications
 ======